enclustra-bsp/bsp-altera/documentation/3_CLI.md

 ### Select exact device to build

 To build the target for an exact device number (e.g. ME-AA1-270-2I2-D11E-NFX3), use the following command to list all possible device options.
-It will print out an indexed list of device options.

 ```
 ./build.sh -d Mercury_AA1/Mercury_ST1/MMC --list-dev-options